- Home

 How EBRT is given

 Each treatment session takes about 15 minutes.
 You will lie on the treatment table under the radiation machine.
-The machine does not touch you but may rotate around you.
-You will not see or feel the radiation.
+The machine doesn’t touch you but may rotate around you.
+You can’t see or feel the radiation.

 There are different types of EBRT.
 Your radiation oncologist will talk to you about the most suitable type for your situation.
-Usually, EBRT for prostate cancer is delivered every weekday for 4–9 weeks.
-Some newer forms of EBRT are delivered in 5–7 treatments over two weeks.
+Usually, EBRT for prostate cancer is given Monday to Friday for 4–9 weeks.
+Some newer forms of EBRT are given in 5–7 treatments over 2 weeks.

-EBRT does not make you radioactive and there is no danger to the people around you.
-Most people feel well enough to continue working, driving, exercising or doing their normal activities throughout treatment.
+EBRT does not make you radioactive and there is no danger to people near you.
+Most people feel well enough to work and do their normal activities, though fatigue may increase as your treatment continues.

 Reducing the risk of bowel side effects